Co-CEO and Superintendent

 Co-CEO and President

 Ms. Toll focuses on the development and expansion of Achievement First and the success of all Achievement First schools.
 She manages the organization's internal operations and external relations, and her core responsibilities include strategic planning, principal coaching and training, talent recruitment and development, community outreach, fundraising, and board relations.
-Prior to co-founding Achievement First in 2003, Ms. Toll led the founding team of Amistad Academy and served as the school's principal from 1999 to 2005.
+Prior to co-founding Achievement First in 2003, Ms. Toll led the founding team of Amistad Academy and served as the school's director from 1999 to 2005.
 Under Ms. Toll's leadership, Amistad Academy consistently produced student performance results that tripled the New Haven Public Schools' average and topped Greenwich and Westport averages in some subjects.
-Previously, Ms. Toll worked as a teacher, lawyer and management consultant, providing support for community organizations on issues of strategic management and program design.
-Ms. Toll is a member of the Harvard Graduate School of Education's Visiting Committee.
-After graduating from the University of North Carolina, where she was a Morehead Scholar, Ms. Toll received a master's degree from Oxford University on a Rhodes Scholarship.
-She received her teaching certificate and J.D. from Yale University shortly before launching Amistad Academy.
+Ms. Toll serves on the boards of Relay Graduate School of Education and 50CAN.
+After graduating from the University of North Carolina, where she was a Morehead Scholar, Ms. Toll received a degree from Oxford University on a Rhodes Scholarship.
+She received her teaching certificate and J.D. from Yale University.

 Ms. D’Angelo oversees a portfolio of New York middle schools and supports their principals and deans to develop, implement and maintain rigorous academic programs and positive school cultures.
 She joined Achievement First in 2006 as the founding principal of AF Bushwick Middle School, and during her six-year tenure as principal, the school celebrated many accomplishments, including 100 percent of sixth- and eighth-grade students scoring at or above grade level in math.
 Prior to working at Achievement First, Ms. D’Angelo was a resident in the New Leaders program.
 In 2004, she was recognized with the Outstanding Achievement Award in Teaching from Pace University.
 Prior to her work in education, Ms. D’Angelo spent four years in business at McKinsey & Company.
 She earned an M.S. in educational leadership and an M.S. in teaching from Pace University, an M.A. from Teachers College at Columbia University, and a B.A. with honors from Binghamton University.